vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/103/04_tadUchuShe_mAnuShemA.md

 In d the expected epithet “son of strength” is truncated, lacking the śávasaḥ, but the phonologically and derivationally parallel śrávase that immediately follows sūnúḥ would evoke it.

-On this verse as an omphalos, see publ. intr.
+On this verse as an omphalos, see published intr.